shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/integrations-admin-guide.md

 1. The websocket server has not yet finished caching actions.
 If this is the first time actions are being retrieved after a significant update to the project’s config, the process can take some time to complete.
 Wait longer, and observe the contents of  `tk-desktop.log`  to see if processing is still occurring.

 2. The websocket server has failed to respond and never will.
-This situation should be rare, but if it becomes obvious that there is no additional processing occurring as a result of the request for actions, as seen in  `tk-desktop.log`,  [contact Shotgun support](https://support.shotgunsoftware.com/hc/en-us/requests/new), providing relevant log data.
+This situation should be rare, but if it becomes obvious that there is no additional processing occurring as a result of the request for actions, as seen in  `tk-desktop.log`,  [contact ShotGrid support](https://support.shotgunsoftware.com/hc/en-us/requests/new), providing relevant log data.

 3. The user is working in more than one {% include product %} site.
 With {% include product %} Desktop authenticated against a single site, requesting menu actions from a second {% include product %} site results in the user being queried about restarting {% include product %} Desktop and logging into the new site.
 If that request is ignored, the second site will never receive a list of menu actions.